MyKo101/Thesis/thesis.knit.md

 * eGFR is measured at less than 60
 * There is at least one prior eGFR measurement
 * Patient is 18 or over
-* Patient is not enduring an AKI [@forni_renal_2017-1; @noauthor_kdigo_2012].

 The second requirement was implemented to avoid a bias in the eGFR Rate. eGFR Rate is a measure of the change in eGFR over time and is calculated as the difference between the most recent two eGFR measurements divided by the time between them.
 For patients who entered the system with an $\textrm{eGFR} < 60$, their eGFR Rate would be unavailable (i.e. missing).
 Otherwise, patient eGFRs would *have* to drop to below 60 and thus eGFR Rate would be negative.
+In addition, to avoid Acute Kidney Incident events, we also filtered measurements of eGFR Rate that were more extreme than 1.5x those found in the SKS population.

 ### Model Design